mpanelo/nflfantaspy/README.md

 ## Limitations
 - Storing data to Airtable requires manual configuration
 - Your NFL fantasy football league needs to be Public (NFL API is not open to the public)
-- Project is not 100% complete.
-There are still enhancements left to do to make the DX better.
-Bugs left to resolve.
+- Project is not 100% complete
+  - There are still enhancements left to do to make the DX better
+  - Bugs left to resolve.

 ## Feedback
 I appreciate all feedback!
 To get in contact, send me a DM on [Twitter](https://twitter.com/maupanelo).